 The single most important issue regarding any indexation system is the potentially pervasive if not overwhelming complexity that would be introduced into the tax system.
 Basis indexing has the potential to touch every area of the tax law from depreciation to excise taxes to employee benefits.
 This fact cannot be avoided with limited or simple indexing proposals.
-To the extent that Congress addresses all the implications of basis indexing, the complexity of the statute will grow directly.
+To the extent that Congress addresses all the implications of basis $^{^4}$ H.R.
+3299, 101st Cong., 1st Sess., §§ 11951 et seq. (hereinafter, the "1989 Bill"); H.R.
+Rep. No. 247, 101st Cong., 1st Sess., pp. 1474-1480 (hereinafter, the "House Report"). indexing, the complexity of the statute will grow directly.
 If Congress chooses to ignore those implications, the Code will grow over time as "fix" after "fix" is added to eliminate revenue losing oversights and tax arbitrage opportunities.
-Thus, even in an ideal system of indexing13, the complexity of the Code would be increased, taxpayers' compliance burdens would be augmented and disputes concerning a variety of legal issues would proliferate.14 This will undoubtedly result in a system in which no taxpayer (particularly individuals and small businesses) will be able to prepare a tax return that includes the sale of a major asset, such as a home or a business, without Moreover, the theoretical soundness of \underline{any} indexation system is itself questionable, as discussed in Part V, infra.
-An excellent description of the generic problems associated with indexation is provided in Cohen, The Pending Proposal to Index Capital Gains, 45 Tax Notes 103, 105 (Oct.
-2, 1989) (hereinafter "Cohen"). professional help.
+Thus, even in an ideal system of indexing5, the complexity of the Code would be increased, taxpayers' compliance burdens would be augmented and disputes concerning a variety of legal issues would proliferate.6 This will undoubtedly result in a system in which no taxpayer (particularly individuals and small businesses) will be able to prepare a tax return that includes the sale of a major asset, such as a home or a business, without professional help.
 Moreover, the administrative burden imposed on the Internal Revenue Service by any indexation system is likely to exceed its present capacity to respond.
 The auditing process alone may be severely compromised.
 But, in addition, a far more serious burden of dealing with scores of interpretive and legislative regulations will exacerbate the serious existing problem of the Internal Revenue Service's inability to promulgate regulations on a timely basis.
 On the other hand, attempts to "simplify" any regime of indexing, perhaps by adopting partial indexing measures, will introduce new distortions and opportunities for tax arbitrage.
 Taxpayers inevitably will devise techniques to exploit any discontinuities created in the process of simplifying an indexation system.
-Such exploitation could be prevented only by adopting rules that are equally, if not more complex, than the miles that "simplified indexation" tried to avoid.
+Such exploitation could be prevented only by adopting rules that are equally, if not more complex, than the 5 Moreover, the theoretical soundness of any indexation system is itself questionable, as discussed in Part V, infra.
+6 An excellent description of the generic problems associated with indexation is provided in Cohen, The Pending Proposal to Index Capital Gains, 45 Tax Notes 103, 105 (Oct.
+2, 1989) (hereinafter "Cohen"). miles that "simplified indexation" tried to avoid.
 There is no such thing as a simple indexation system.
 B. Indexing Complex Transactions.